mubarak-mohamed/guessing-game/README.md

 # Licence

-Ce projet est sous [MIT license](https://gitlab.com/mubarak-mohamed/guessing-game/-/blob/58271dc731aced70a640748f83b2752a0f4f90a1/LICENSE).
-Voir le fichier LICENSE pour plus de détails.
+This project is under  [MIT license](https://gitlab.com/mubarak-mohamed/guessing-game/-/blob/58271dc731aced70a640748f83b2752a0f4f90a1/LICENSE).
+See the LICENSE file for more details.

 [![Attribution-NonCommercial-ShareAlike](https://licensebuttons.net/i/l/by-nc-sa/ffffff/00/00/00/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/2.0/)